This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).

-This strange, very large, work came to public attention in January 1909, when Cassidy issued a public invitation to his studio in Lincoln Grove, Manchester to view the full-size clay model.
+This strange, and very large, work, also known as 'The Door of Knowledge' came to public attention in January 1909, when Cassidy issued a public invitation to his studio in Lincoln Grove, Manchester to view the full-size clay model.

 The Manchester Courier newspaper on 19 January explained the work in great detail: